-Today the social work department at Bellevue Hospital is a large, dynamic and highly visible component of Bellevue's health care delivery system.
-Every day throughout the hospital a highly trained and extremely dedicated staff of social service workers provide a wide range of medically related services to facilitate the timely discharge of patients, ensure continuity of care and enhance the ability of the patients and their families to cope with serious and often life-threatening medical and psychiatric problems.
-It is hard to imagine the hospital being able to function properly without the presence of the social work department.
-Yet there was a time when a social service department did not exist, a time when patients, the vast majority of whom were poor, in distress and often alone, entered the hospital with no one to provide them with the emotional support or even the most basic social services essential to promote their well-being.
-Many of the patients were foreigners, most did not speak English and all entered the hospital with a pervasive array of serious psychosocial problems, such as inadequate housing, homelessness, social isolation, illiteracy, racial and religious discrimination and unemployment, that had a direct negative impact on their physical and psychological health.
-It was not until 1906, a full 170 years after the founding of Bellevue Hospital, that a social service bureau employing paid social service staff was finally organized to systematically identify and assess these social problems and ameliorate the deleterious effects that these problems were having on the patients who sought treatment at the hospital.
-This book then is about the social service staff, who, performing their duty under difficult circumstances and with a level of dedication and diligence that was truly heroic, actually provided the services that improved the lives the patients and established a legacy of care for which every hospital social worker can be proud.
+Every day throughout Bellevue Hospital a well-trained and highly dedicated staff of social service workers provide a wide range of medically related services that facilitate the timely discharge of patients, ensure continuity of care and enhance the ability of the patients and their families to cope with serious and often life-threatening medical and psychiatric problems.
+It is hard to imagine the hospital being able to function properly without the presence of these workers.
+Yet there was a time when the social service department did not exist, a time when patients, the vast majority of whom were poor, in distress and often alone, entered the hospital with no one to provide them with the emotional support or even the most basic services to help them in their time of need.
+Many of the patients were foreigners, most did not speak English and many had serious psychosocial problems, such as inadequate housing, homelessness, social isolation, illiteracy, racial and religious discrimination and unemployment, that directly affected their physical and psychological health and their ability to effectively cope.
+However, it was not until 1906, one hundred seventy years after the founding of Bellevue Hospital, that a social service bureau employing paid social service staff was organized to systematically identify, assess, and treat the psychosocial problems of the patients who sought treatment at the hospital.
+This book is dedicated to all the social workers who, over the years, have provided the services that have improved the lives the patients and have left a legacy of care that is a source of pride to this day.

-When the social work department was founded in 1906, its mission was defined in three simple yet profoundly moving words: Help, Duty and Service.
-Within the parameters of these fundamental tenets, the primary purpose of the social service department was established: to investigate and relieve the misery and distress that go hand in hand with illness.1 One hundred years later, Bellevue Hospital has undergone many changes, yet the mission of the social work department remains unchanged - to provide assistance for the needy and less fortunate and ensure that every patient, including the poorest and most downtrodden, is treated with dignity and respect.
+When the social work department was founded in 1906, its mission was defined by three simple yet profound words: Help, Duty and Service.
+The primary mission of the social service department was thus set forth: to investigate and relieve the misery and distress that go hand in hand with illness.
+In the ensuing century, Bellevue Hospital has undergone many changes, yet the mission of the social work department remains the same: to provide assistance for the needy and less fortunate and ensure that every patient, including the poorest and most marginalized, is treated with dignity and respect.